 "H'm!
 I think I will retire behind the newspaper till the wind has changed quarter," remarks Ted, in loud confidence to the world in general.

-"Well, I do feel out of temper," advoice, as he turns and enters the house.
+"Well, I do feel out of temper," admits Robert, in a self-deprecating voice, as he turns and enters the house.

 CHAPTER XII.